AdriDevVfx/Export_Crowds/README.md

 # Export_Crowds
-!!!!!IMPORTANTE!!!!!!!!!
+!!!!!IMPORTANT!!!!!!!!!

-Es necesario tener instalado el plugins "FxLabs" de "sideFxLabs"
+You need to have installed the "FxLabs" plugins from "sideFxLabs".

-OBJ-HDA para exportar crowds generados en Houdini exportarlos a Unreal Engine u otro software con formato FBX y VAT ("vertex animation texture")
+OBJ-HDA to export crowds generated in Houdini to export them to Unreal Engine or other software with FBX and VAT ("vertex animation texture") format.